 Students participate in clubs and organizations in order to interact with colleagues and peers who share their interests in academic, social, and cultural endeavors.
 These clubs and organizations provide unique and structured opportunities to help others through volunteer work.
 Below are a few clubs and organizations that are directly or indirectly related to Biological Sciences.

 Beta Beta Beta (TriBeta) is a society for students, particularly undergraduates, dedicated to improving the understanding and appreciation of biological study and extending boundaries of human knowledge through scientific research.
 The Eta Lambda chapter of BBB at Loyola was started in 1956.
 Contact the organization's president Monica Nguyen at email@example.com to find out more.

-TriBeta sponsored the annual BioBash on April 5th and had a wonderful turnout.
+TriBeta will sponsor the annual BioBash on March 21, 2018.
 This event is an opportunity for all Biology Majors to come together and socialize with faculty and staff.
-The evening consisted of a wonderful buffet, great conversations and games.
-Check out the photos of the night's activities here http://cas.loyno.edu/biology/gallery/biobash-2017.
+The evening will consist of a wonderful buffet, great conversation, games and prizes.
+Check out the photos of last year's activities here http://cas.loyno.edu/biology/gallery/biobash-2017.

 Loyola University Health Professions Organization (LUHPO)

 The Mission of LUHPO is to help students gain in depth understanding of the many types of health careers that are currently available.
 We seek to help students achieve the standard of academic performance that will make them competitive for admission to graduate programs in health professions.
 The HPO invites student members of all science student organizations at Loyola to join them in this work.
 Contact the president Julio Vega to find out more about the HPO.